+In this example, a TruTarget is placed inside a prebuilt scene and moved to a starting location called a waypoint.
+Dragging the TruTarget with the mouse creates a second waypoint, then a third, and so on forming a path.
 Each waypoint can be assigned a specific pose as well.
-For example, on the second waypoint, the individual pulls out a gun, then aims the gun, and finally fires the gun.
+For example, at one waypoint, the individual pulls out a gun, then aims the gun.
 Poses include threatening gestures with guns and knives and non-threatening gestures with a phone or empty hands.